Benjabern/TraitTrackerSolver/README.md

 > tts analyse -i 9_champs_8+_traits_shapeshifter_emb.bin

 ## Time and hardware considerations
-The generation and checking of champ combinations is done sequentially to not have to store large arrays in memory.
+The generation and checking of champ combinations is done sequentially as to not require storing large arrays in memory.
 This allows for relatively inexpensive generation of compositions of length 9 in terms of memory and time.
-Larger boards and loser constraints on active traits quickly lead to very high time and memory demands.
+Larger boards and looser constraints on active traits quickly lead to very high generating and searching times as well as memory demands.
-For most ingame usecases, the bundled 7 champion, 7+ trait combinations are sufficient.
+On the fly tracking of compositions is also not really feasable for board sizes of more than 8 as search times get longer.
+For users with slow hardware generating the 7 champion 7+ trait composition file might be advisable as most players will be working with a boardspace of 7 at the relevant time anyway.